 Non-vintage Port is a blend of wines from multiple years.

 The goal of non-vintage port is to achieve a consistent style and flavor profile year after year.
 As a wine drinker, I want my average Port wine to taste the same each time I buy it (think of it as a house style).

 Non-vintage ports are aged for a shorter period in large oak barrels, allowing the wines to retain their youthful, fruity characteristics.

-These wines are typically ready for drink upon release and do not require extensive aging.
+Non-vintage Port wines are typically ready to drink upon release and do not require extensive aging.

-Is Vintage Port the Same as Tawny Port?
+Is Vintage Port Wine the Same as Tawny Port?

 Vintage Port and Tawny Port are different styles of Port wine.
 Vintage Port is made from grapes harvested in a single exceptional year and is known for its powerful, concentrated flavors and ability to age.